Robert McFerrin: Later years

-In 1973 McFerrin returned to St Louis, the city where he had attended high school; it remained his primary residence for the rest of his life.
-McFerrin accepted an appointment as Artist-in-Residence at the St. Louis Institute of Music Conservatory, both performing and teaching.
+In 1973, McFerrin returned to St Louis, where he had attended high school; it remained his primary residence for the rest of his life.
+He accepted an appointment as artist-in-residence at the St. Louis Institute of Music Conservatory, both performing and teaching.

-During these years he sang in public with his children.
+During these years, he sang in public with his children.
 Bobby and Brenda had grown up in a household where music was a major topic of conversation, and where, as Bobby McFerrin recalls, "there was all kinds of music."
 Both Bobby and Brenda became professional singers, though they chose not to follow their parents' footsteps into the classical field.
 Bobby became a non-classical singer, conductor, composer and Grammy Award winner.
 Calling herself a consumer vocalist, Brenda pursued a career as a Motown recording artist.
 The three sang in 1987 at a benefit concert for the McFerrin Endowment for Minority Artist at the Sheldon Concert Hall.

 Although McFerrin sustained a stroke in 1989 which affected his speech, he remained able to sing.
-In 1993 he appeared with his son and the St. Louis Symphony; Bobby conducted and McFerrin senior sang.
-He married his second wife, Athena Bush, in 1995.
+In 1993, he appeared with his son and the St. Louis Symphony; Bobby conducted and McFerrin senior sang.

+McFerrin married his second wife, Athena Bush, in 1995.

 McFerrin was twice awarded honorary doctorates: in 1987 from Stowe Teacher's College, St. Louis, and in 1989 from the University of Missouri-St. Louis.
-In 2003 Opera America, in conjunction with the Association of U.S. and International Professional Opera Companies and Opera Volunteers International, honored McFerrin with a Lifetime Achievement Award.
+In 2003, Opera America, in conjunction with the Association of U.S. and International Professional Opera Companies and Opera Volunteers International, honored McFerrin with a Lifetime Achievement Award.
 He is commemorated by a brass star and bronze plaque embedded in the St. Louis Walk of Fame.

 McFerrin suffered a heart attack on November 24, 2006, and died in St. Louis at the age of 85.
 He is buried at Jefferson Barracks National Cemetery.

 Role model

 McFerrin's accomplishments as a black man in the field of classical singing served as an inspiration to singers of color who followed, especially men.
-Upon McFerrin's death, the African-American tenor, George Shirley, wrote, "Robert McFerrin Sr.'s heart was that of a giant; as one of the world's greatest singers and courageous pioneers, he instilled within me and countless other black males the resolve to pursue our destinies as performers in the profession of grand opera.
+Upon McFerrin's death, the African-American tenor George Shirley wrote, "Robert McFerrin Sr.'s heart was that of a giant; as one of the world's greatest singers and courageous pioneers, he instilled within me and countless other black males the resolve to pursue our destinies as performers in the profession of grand opera.
 In spite of the personal hardships he endured, his magnificent voice retained its amazing power and beauty well into his 8th decade..."

-His son, Bobby McFerrin, has said in interviews, "His work influenced everything I do musically.
+His son, Bobby McFerrin, said in an interview, "His work influenced everything I do musically.
 When I direct a choir, I go for his sound.
 His musical influence was absolutely profound.
 I cannot do anything without me hearing his voice."